Kids’ Sports Podiatry

 kids playing sport get growing pains like sever's diease and knee pain

-What are the conditions needing kids sports podiatry?
+What are the conditions that require kids' sports podiatry?

 Growing pains do not occur in the joints themselves.
-There are some growing pains which are a bit different and associated with fusion of children’s bony growth plates.
+Some growing pains are a bit different and associated with the fusion of children’s bony growth plates.
 These are named depending on the growth plate involved.
-The three most common occurring in the lower limbs are called “Osgood-Schlatters”, “Sinding-Larsen Johansson” and “Sever’s” disease.
-All of these conditions are extremely common reasons we have kids present to us for help.
-Luckily these conditions are self-limiting (aged out of) and highly treatable with a podiatrists’ help.
+The three most common conditions occurring in the lower limbs are called:

-Sever’s disease occurs when the growth plate on the back of the heel bone has excess movement from the rest of the heel bone (calcaneus) and becomes inflamed.
-This commonly occurs when the calf muscles grow tight due to a growth spurt in the legs.
-The problem is compounded by high activity, certain sports (very commonly, soccer), and sometimes foot posture (e.g. flat feet).
+Sever’s disease occurs when the growth plate on the back of the heel bone experiences excess movement from the rest of the heel bone (calcaneus) and becomes inflamed.
+This often results from muscle tightness in the calves during leg growth spurts.
+The problem is compounded by high activity, certain sports (commonly soccer), and sometimes foot posture (e.g., flat feet).

-A child with Sever’s Disease will often complain of heel pain in one or both feet, particularly after playing sport.
-Your child may even display a limp and be very protective of their foot doing anything involving the achilles tendon (e.g. not wanting to jump, hop, walk up or down stairs).
+A child with Sever’s Disease will often complain of heel pain in one or both feet, particularly after playing sports.
+Your child may even display a limp and be very protective of their foot when doing anything involving the achilles tendon (e.g., not wanting to jump, hop, or walk up or down stairs).
 Sometimes children may ‘tip-toe walk’ which may be confused with Sever’s Disease, but usually there will be no associated heel pain in this case.

-Osgood Schlatter’s disease occurs where the patella (kneecap) tendon attaches to the tibia (shin bone).
+Osgood Schlatter’s disease occurs when the patella (kneecap) tendon attaches to the tibia (shin bone).
 This attachment point is close to the tibia growth plate, making it a weak point in a child’s growing legs.
-As a result, sometimes a child will experience a very painful point on the front of the leg a few centimetres below their kneecap.
-Often there will be a prominent lump in the area due to the inflammation involved.
+As a result, sometimes, a child will experience a very painful point on the front of the leg a few centimetres below their kneecap.
+Often, there will be a prominent lump in the area due to the inflammation involved.

 Osgood-Schlatter’s can occur on one or both legs.
 It is most common in active kids who play a lot of running and jumping sports.
 Like most growth-related conditions, it will self-resolve in months to years when the growth plate has fused.
-There are, however methods of symptom relief and biomechanical adjustment which a podiatrist can provide to make your child more comfortable as they grow.
+There are, however, methods of symptom relief and biomechanical assessments and adjustments that a podiatrist can provide to make your child more comfortable as they grow.

-A very similar condition to Osgood-Schlatter’s disease, Sinding-Larsen Johansson disease refers to an inflammation of the growth plate of the patella (kneecap).
-Pain occurs on the origin of the patella tendon which is right at the bottom of the kneecap.
-As with Osgood-Schlatter’s disease, while the condition will self resolve, a podiatrist may be able to help your child be more comfortable in the short-term.
+Sinding-Larsen Johansson’s disease is a very similar condition to Osgood-Schlatter’s disease.
+It refers to inflammation of the growth plate of the patella (kneecap).
+Pain occurs at the patella tendon’s origin, right at the bottom of the kneecap.
+As with Osgood Schlatter’s disease, while the condition will self-resolve, a podiatrist can help your child be more comfortable in the short term.

 Hypermobility needing kids' sports podiatry

-Hypermobility refers to joints which are able to extend beyond agreed upon normal ranges.
+Hypermobility refers to joints that can extend beyond agreed-upon normal ranges.
 This is more common in children than adults and usually runs in families.
-Hypermobility can be general (whole body) or present mostly in the upper or lower limbs.
+Hypermobility can be general (whole body) or present mainly in the upper or lower limbs.

 Hypermobility poses a problem for children as the ligaments designed to keep joints in place are more lax than they should be.
-As children grow, and as they are active, this stability is especially important.
+This stability is especially important as children grow and are actively playing sports and running around.
 When joints are less stable than they should be, sprains, dislocations and muscle strains are far more common.
-If your child seems to have frequent injuries when playing sports, it’s probably a good idea to take them to a podiatrist.
+If your child experiences frequent injuries when playing sports, taking them to an experienced podiatrist at Advance Foot Clinic is probably a good idea.

 In podiatry, we often see children with hypermobility complaining of sore ankles, knees and hips.
 They may have a history of frequent ankle sprains or unsteady, uncoordinated gait.
 If this sounds like your child, you should bring them to a podiatrist for an assessment.
-A podiatrist can provide footwear advice, supportive strapping and custom orthotics to provide stability to the loose joints and reduce the occurrence of lower-limb injuries and pain.
+A podiatrist will rule out any other foot problems and can provide footwear advice, supportive strapping and custom orthotics to stabilise the loose joints and reduce lower-limb injuries and pain.

 How does a podiatrist help with kids' sports podiatry?